The Mystical Nativity: Historical context

-The Mystical Nativity depicts a scene of joy and celebration, of earthly and heavenly delight, with angels dancing at the top of the painting.
-At the top of the painting stands Sandro Botticelli's name – but also the apocalyptic and troubling words.
+The painting depicts a scene of joy and celebration, of earthly and heavenly delight with angels dancing at the top of the painting, but art historians now have research and scientific tools that give more depth to the interpretation of the painting.
+At the top of the painting Sandro Botticelli's name appears – but also the apocalyptic and troubling words.
 And there are dark premonitions – the helpless child rests on a sheet that evokes the shroud in which his body will one day be wrapped, while the cave in which the scene is set calls to mind his tomb.
-The Kings on the left bear no gifts, but their own devotion.
-At the top of the painting twelve angels dressed in the colours of faith, hope and charity dance in a circle holding olive branches, and above them heaven opens in a great golden dome, while at the bottom of the painting three angels embrace three men, seeming to raise them up from the ground.
-They hold scrolls which proclaim in Latin, "peace on earth to men of goodwill".
+The kings on the left bear no gifts, but their own devotion.
+At the top of the painting twelve angels dressed in the colours of faith, hope, and charity dance in a circle holding olive branches, and above them heaven opens in a great golden dome, while at the bottom of the painting three angels embrace three men, seeming to raise them up from the ground.
+They hold scrolls that proclaim in Latin, "peace on earth to men of goodwill".
 Behind them seven devils flee to the underworld, some impaled on their own weapons.
-In Renaissance times Last Judgment paintings showed viewers the reckoning of the damned and the saved at the time of Christ's Second Coming.
+In Renaissance times, Last Judgment paintings showed viewers the reckoning of the damned and the saved at the time of Christ's Second Coming.
 According to art historian Jonathan Nelson, "in echoing this kind of painting the Mystical Nativity is asking us to think not only of Christ's birth but of his return".

-The painting emerged from the city of Florence in a time when the fanatical preacher Girolamo Savonarola held the city in its grip.
-He had arrived in Florence in 1490 but had been repelled by the artistic glory and enormous wealth that so impressed the world.
-He preached that this was a corrupt and vice-ridden place.
+The painting emerged from the city of Florence in a time when the preacher Girolamo Savonarola held the city in its grip.
+He had arrived in Florence in 1490 and was repelled by the artistic glory and enormous wealth that so impressed the world.
+He preached that Florence was a corrupt and vice-ridden place.
 A great scourge was approaching – and then his words had assumed a terrifying reality: the Italian War of 1494–1498.
-In 1494 a huge French army invaded Italy and 10,000 troops entered Florence so that the Florentines feared the King of France meant to sack the city.
+In 1494, a huge French army invaded Italy and 10,000 troops entered Florence.
+The Florentines feared the King of France meant to sack the city.
 Savonarola stepped into the political vacuum, he met with the French king and persuaded him to leave Florence peacefully.
 In their gratitude and relief the Florentines increasingly saw the friar as a prophet and his preaching attracted huge crowds to Florence Cathedral.
 Savonarola claimed that Florence could become the new Jerusalem if the citizens would repent and abandon their sinful luxuries – and that included much of their art.
-His beliefs were made real as groups of evangelical youths went on to the streets to encourage people to part with their luxuries, their lewd pictures, and books, their vanities, combs, mirrors.
+His beliefs were made real as groups of evangelical youths went onto the streets to encourage people to part with their luxuries, their lewd pictures, and books, their vanities, combs, mirrors.
 Botticelli may well have seen his own paintings fed to the flames.
 Yet the artist might not have objected because, like much of the city, he too had come under the sway of Savonarola.
 It seems that a sermon preached by Savonarola bears directly upon the Mystical Nativity.